Inter-city rail: South Korea

 Almost every major town and city in South Korea is linked by railway, run by Korail.
-ITX-Saemaeul is operated in most Main railway lines like Japanese limited express or German Intercity.
-Also, Mugunghwa-ho is the most common and most popular type of intercity rail travel like German Regional-Express.
-In addition, Seoul and Busan are linked by a high-speed train line known as KTX, which was built using French TGV technology.
+ITX-Saemaeul operates on most Main railway lines, such as Japanese limited express services and German Intercity.
+Also, Mugunghwa-ho is the most common and popular type of intercity rail travel, similar to the German Regional-Express.
+In addition, Seoul and Busan are connected by a high-speed train line known as KTX, built using French TGV technology.